SUSE/skuba/test/README.md

 # Prerequisites for e2e tests.

-0) you need to have deployed caaspctl cluster then run the `e2e` tests.

-`make test-e2e` will trigger all tests in a idempotent way, you can run it XX times.

-This will run all sub-suites in random order, random sub-test.

-# Testsuites for caaspctl

-- cluster-health : this tests will check a cluster health.
+1) Having 4 Instances: (1 load-balancer, 1 master, 2 workers).
+   This Instances can be

+# Run e2e-tests

+`make test-e2e`

 # Architecture and design:

+This testsuite can be executed indipendently and consumed from each different tests/ci frameworks.

-A testsuite is a subdirectory of `tests` and exist conceptually like a indipendent microservice.
+A testsuite is a subdirectory of `tests` and is a indipendent unit.
+Examples: `tests/cluster-scale`, `tests/cilium`.

+Each subdirectory, testsuite will contain tests.
+E.g the `tests/cluster-scale` can contain several BDD tests which (growth, node removal etc).

-The testsuite share only the `lib` directory which are utilty.
+The testsuite shares only the `lib` directory which are utilty.
 The Common library is stored on `lib` directory, You should try to put code there to make clean the specs.

-This testsuite can be executed indipendently from each framework of deployment.
-You need only the source code.

 You need only pass the IP you can run the tests to any deployed cluster outside in the wild.
 Alls hosts/vms should have sshd enabled on port 22.
-We use linux as std password but you can change it with the ENV.variable.
+We use `linux` as std password but you can change it with the ENV.variable.

 # Developing New Tests: